SkygearIO/skygear-doc/content/server/configuring.md

 $ export SENTRY_LEVEL=warn
 ```

+<a name="others"></a>
 ## List of configuration settings

 To set up the configuration settings in the local development environment, it
 is recommended to put the setting in `.env` file.

 If you are using the Skygear portal, you can set the environment variable on the
 <a href="http://portal-staging.skygear.io/app/settings">settings page</a>.

 ### Application related